Competition Problem 162b

 South to make six diamonds.
 West leads the ♣2

-Successful solvers: Ian Budden, Ed Lawhon, Mick Lukowski, Leigh Matheson, Steve McVea, Sebastian Nowacki, A.V.
+Successful solvers: Steve Bloom, Ian Budden, Ed Lawhon, Mick Lukowski, Leigh Matheson, Steve McVea, Sebastian Nowacki, A.V.
 Ramana Rao, Zoran Sibinović, Sze Guan Tan, Rajeswar Tewari, Andries van der Vegt, Daniel de Lind van Wijngaarden, Dick Yuen, Wim van der Zijden.
 DR suggestions ranged from 1 (four solvers) to 5.
 I've gone for the only one in that range that nobody suggested.

 This one was contributed by Paolo Treossi.
 It had been reported to him by Silvano Nanni, who didn't know its origin, and nor did I until Eugeniusz Paprotny emailed to tell me it appears as Problem 82 in my 1973 book Bridge Magic!
 That being the case, it should also have appeared in my main archive here, but it doesn’t and I can’t explain why.